AJARProject/AJUI_Animate/README.md

 # AJUI_Animate

-AJUI_Animate is an animation component developed in the 4D language.
+AJUI_Animate is an animation component developed in the 4D language for the v18 version.
 Very light, it provides a wide range of effects.

 It is working with all 4D form objects using a simple and clear API.